JSC370/jsc370-2022/data/medical_transcriptions/README.md

 The data set contains a collection of transcribed medical transcription sample reports and examples which were scraped from [mtsamples.com](https://www.mtsamples.com/).
-The data set is rectangular with 4999 rows and 6 columns; “X”, “description”, “medical\_specialty”, “sample\_name”, “transcription” and “keywords”.
+The data set has 4999 rows and 6 columns; “X”, “description”, “medical\_specialty”, “sample\_name”, “transcription” and “keywords”.

   - X